gridscaleinc/StompClientKit/README.md

-# StompClientKit
+# Stomp Client Kit

-A description of this package.
+A library of STOMP Client over Websocket, built on Starscream.